FriendsOfShopware/shopware-cli/wiki/docs/commands/extension.md

 * path - Path to extension folder.
 * url - A URL of a running Shopware instance.
 This is used to proxy the requests to the admin API like http://localhost

+Options:

+* `--listen` - Listen Address for Server
+* `--external-url` - Use this URL in the browser.
+Needed for reverse proxy setups